seamplex/feenox/doc/srs.md

 ## Scope {#sec:scope}

-The tool should allow advanced users to define the problem to be solved programmatically, using one or more files either...
+The tool should allow advanced users to define the problem to be solved programmatically.
+That is to say, the problem should be completely defined using one or more files either...

  a. specifically formatted for the tool to read such as JSON or a particular input format (historically called input decks in punched-card days), and/or
  b. written in an high-level interpreted language such as Python or Julia.